-A second year of funded four-year-old kindergarten may be considered when a child shows delays in key outcomes of learning and development.
+A second year of funded four-year-old kindergarten may be considered when a child shows delays in learning and development outcome areas in the

-An assessment is carried out for each child by an early childhood teacher in Term 4 when a second year is being considered.
+A second-year assessment process is carried out for each child by an early childhood teacher when a second year is being considered.
 This process includes the following: